These are the 10 safest states in the US, data shows

 |1,611 per 100K residents

 When it comes to highest rates of violent crime, U.S. News reports Alaska ranks the highest, with 838 violent crimes per 100,000 residents.
-Louisiana experienced the highest numbers of property crime, with 2,884 crimes per 100,000 residents.
+Louisiana experienced the highest number of property crimes, with 2,884 crimes per 100,000 residents.

 Of the states named in the top 10, New Hampshire ranked the highest in U.S. News’ overall Best States rankings, coming in sixth out of 50.
 To formulate this list, U.S. News used data to weigh several categories, including health care, economy and natural environment.